modern-python/that-depends/README.md

 ```

 ### AsyncResource
-- Same as but async generator function is required.
+- Same as `Resource` but async generator function is required.
 ```python
 import typing